 Supermarkets in Phuket

-Doubtless because of the popularity of Phuket with western tourists, there are several large supermarket chains which cater very well for western tastes.
+Doubtless because of the popularity of Phuket with tourists, there are several large supermarket chains which cater very well for western tastes.
 These include Tesco and Makro.

 The Big C Supercenter is also worth a visit.

-Unlike most of the cities we visited in Malaysia, the supermarkets in Phuket stock a wide variety of western food products.
+Unlike many of the cities we visited in Malaysia, the supermarkets in Phuket stock a wide variety of western food products.
 So if ever you start hankering for the tastes of home, you can find most of what you’ll need at the nearest hyper-store.

 The Big Buddha